systemjs/systemjs/docs/module-formats.md

 The module format detection happens in the following order:
 * _System.register / System.registerDynamic_
-  If the source code starts with a number of comments, followed by `System.register` or `System.registerDynamic` as the first line of code.
+  If the source code starts with any number of comments, followed by `System.register` or `System.registerDynamic` as the first line of code.
 * _ES modules_
   The source is only detected as an ES module if it contains explicit module syntax - valid `import` or `export` statements.
+  This detection does not do comment removal, so commons in the code containing valid ES module syntax will trigger this detection.
 * _AMD modules_
-  The presence of a valid AMD `define` statement in the code.
+  The presence of a valid AMD `define` statement in the code, with all forms of the define statement supported.
 * _CommonJS modules_
-  The presence of `require(...)` or `exports` / `module.exports` assigments
+  The presence of `require(...)` or `exports` / `module.exports` assigments.
 * _Global_
   This is the fallback module format after all the above fail.

-> Note that ES6 modules are detected via the presence of `import` and `export` module syntax and no other features at all.
+Note that ES6 modules are detected via the presence of `import` and `export` module syntax and no other features at all.
 This is because the transpilation applies to the module format specifically, not the language.

 #### Inter-Format Dependencies